 UHDB Maternity Services are pleased to be able to reintroduce the homebirth service to support choice for women with low risk pregnancies who wish to birth at home.

-We aim to fully reinstate the homebirth service, seven days a week from 27 May 2020, for women booked with Midwifery teams at Royal Derby Hospital and Queens Hospital Burton, however safety remains our focus and we will only be able to support the provision of homebirths where safe midwifery staffing allows.
+We have reinstated the homebirth service for women booked with Midwifery teams at Royal Derby Hospital and Queens Hospital Burton, however safety remains our focus and we will only be able to support the provision of homebirths where safe midwifery staffing allows.
 This means that during the current COVID -19 situation, there may be some occasions where the provision to support the choice of a homebirth cannot be safely achieved and in these circumstances we recommend that women who had planned to birth at home attend the Derby Birth Centre or the Labour Ward at Royal Derby Hospital or Queen’s Hospital Burton.
 Birthing facilities at Samuel Johnson, Birth Centre, Lichfield remain temporarily suspended.

 Women who already have a homebirth planned should contact their Community Midwife for a detailed discussion regarding birth at home and how to prepare for this during COVID-19.